jlevy/og-equity-compensation/README.md

 ### Vesting and cliffs

-🄳 One of the most significant conditions on stock and stock option awards is that you usually “earn” rights to the shares or stock options over time or under certain events.
+🄳 The process of incrementally gaining ownership is called **vesting**.
+People may refer to *shares* or *options* vesting, or they may say that a *person* is vesting while in a certain position.
-The process of incrementally gaining ownership is called **vesting**.
-(People may refer to *shares or options* vesting, or say that a *person* is vesting while in a certain position.)
+“Earning” options over time is one of the most significant conditions that can be put on stock and stock option awards.

 🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
 You vest only while you work for the company.
-If you leave immediately, you get no equity, and if you stay for years, you get most or all of it.
+If you leave immediately, you get no equity, and if you stay for years, you can get most or all of it.

-🄳 When vesting occurs because of an event, it is called **accelerated vesting (or acceleration)**.
+🄳 In some cases, vesting may happen immediately or be sped up, called **accelerated vesting (or acceleration)**.
 For example, full vesting may be immediate if a company is acquired.

-🄳 Vesting schedules can also have a **cliff**, designating that you must work for a given amount of time before you vest at all.
+🄳 Vesting schedules can also have a **cliff** designating an amount of time that you must work before you vest at all.

 - For example, if your equity award had a one-year cliff and you only worked for the company for 11 months, you would not get anything, since you haven’t vested in any part of your award.
-Similarly, if the company is sold within a year, depending on what your paperwork says, you may also receive nothing on the sale of the company.
+Similarly, if the company is sold within a year of your arrival, depending on what your paperwork says, you may receive nothing on the sale of the company.
 - A very common vesting schedule is vesting over **4 years**, with a **1 year** cliff.
   This means you get 0% vesting for the first 12 months, 25% vesting at the 12th month, and 1/48th (2.08%) more vesting each month until the 48th month.